 LBEs are a comprehensive set of event sequences used in development of the license application that form the basis for plant analysis and that represent the plant's characteristic performance in all analyzed frequency and consequence ranges.
-LBEs include conditions of normal operation, including AOOs, design basis events (DBEs), and beyond design basis events (BDBEs) that inform the deterministically selected DBAs.
-AOOs, DBEs, and BDBEs include the plant response of both safety-related and non-safety-related SSCs.
-In contrast, DBAs include the plant response of only safety-related SSCs.
-The LBE Selection white paper describes a systematic performance-based and risk-informed methodology for selecting and classifying LBEs for the NGNP design, consistent with current NRC policies and guidance on the application of deterministic design criteria and the use of PRA techniques [INL 2010c].
+LBEs include AEs, DBEs, and BDBEs as well as the deterministically selected DBAs.
+Analyses of AEs, DBEs, and BDBEs include the plant response of both safety-related and non-safety-related SSCs.
+In contrast, analyses of DBAs include the plant response with only safety-related SSCs performing.
+The LBE selection white paper prepared for the NGNP project describes a systematic, performance-based and risk-informed methodology for selecting and classifying LBEs for the modular HTGR, consistent with current NRC policies and guidance on the application of deterministic design criteria and the use of PRA techniques (INL 2010c).
 The methodology integrates the use of deterministic safety principles and PRA insights as critical inputs into the selection of LBEs.
-These events include specific scenarios to which mechanistic source terms are derived and assessed against offsite dose criteria.
+These events include specific scenarios for which mechanistic source terms are derived and assessed against offsite dose criteria.